isaacs/st/README.md

   dot: false, // default: return 403 for any url with a dot-file part
   dot: true, // allow dot-files to be fetched normally

-  passthrough: true, // calls next instead of returning a 404 error
+  passthrough: true, // calls next/returns instead of returning a 404 error
   passthrough: false, // returns a 404 when a file or an index is not found })